microsoft/PartsUnlimitedMRP/docs/HOL_Docker/README.md

 ### Dockerfile for the web server using Tomcat ###

+We will create a third empty folder, create an empty file named Dockerfile and paste this 5 command lines in it.

-- We will use the official tomcat 7 running on JavaRE8 image from the Docker Hub, we will use as first instruction : `FROM tomcat:7-jre8`
+- We will use the official tomcat 7 running on JRE-8 image from the Docker Hub, we will use as first instruction : `FROM tomcat:7-jre8`
-- Next, you can specify a maintainer using the command : `MAINTAINER YouEmailAddress`
+- Next, we can specify a maintainer using the command : `MAINTAINER YouEmailAddress`
-- As third option, we will copy all the contains inside the drop folder of our local machine, to the directory `/usr/local/tomcat/webapps/` inside the container.
-I will use the command : `COPY drop/* /usr/local/tomcat/webapps/`
+- As third option, we will copy all the files inside the drop folder of our local machine, inside the remote directory `/usr/local/tomcat/webapps/` inside the container.
+We will use the command : `COPY drop/* /usr/local/tomcat/webapps/`
 - Next, we will expose the port 8080 of this container thanks to the command : `EXPOSE 8080`
-- Finally, when this container will start we will call a the tomcat script called `catalina.sh` to launch our web server : `ENTRYPOINT catalina.sh run`
+- Finally, when this container will start we will call the tomcat script called `catalina.sh` to launch our web server : `ENTRYPOINT catalina.sh run`

-Here is the final result of this simple Dockerfile :
+Here is the final result of this Dockerfile :

 ~~~
 FROM tomcat:7-jre8